-Las Vegas Raiders training camp 2022 is right around the corner with a new power tandem in head coach Josh McDaniels and Dave Ziegler leading the charge.
+Las Vegas Raiders training camp 2022 is officially upon us with a new power tandem in head coach Josh McDaniels and Dave Ziegler leading the charge.

 Derek Carr has been extended.
 Vegas acquired Davante Adams in a blockbuster trade.
 The team is coming off a surprise playof appearance.
 Things are looking up in Sin City.

-With camp approaching, let’s preview the Raiders’ summer in Henderson, including some major storylines.
+With camp here, let’s preview the Raiders’ summer in Henderson, including some major storylines.

 Las Vegas Raiders training camp schedule

 The Raiders opened training camp on July 18 — earlier than mostly every other team due to its presence in the Pro Football Hall of Fame Game.
 Veterans will report July 20.

 Here is the history of where the Raiders have held training camp over the years, via Pro Football Reference.